getindata/kedro-starters/README.md

 ## Starters development

-1. Clone the repository and switch to `develop`.
+1. Clone the repository and switch to `develop`
 1. Run `poetry install`
 1. Run `source $(poetry env info --path)/bin/activate`
 Note: when you use `conda`, you need the extra step of `conda decativate` to avoid conflict between the `conda` and `venv`